SamerAlRawi/DotQueue/README.md

 make sure your process have permission to read and right to that directory if you get any File.IO permission errors.

-PLUS: add the following to your `web.confg` if you are running under ASP.net Or add it to `app.config` if you are running a windows app
+Note: add the following to your `web.confg` if you are running under ASP.net Or add it to `app.config` if you are running a windows app to prevent the mismatching framework versions ` Additional information: Mixed mode assembly is built against version 'v2.0.50727' of the runtime and cannot be loaded in the 4.0 runtime without additional configuration information.
+`

 ```xml
 <configuration>